bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/optimal-selling-price-market-ta2.md

 $$AdvertFactor = (AwarenessFactor*PopularityFactor*RatioFactor)^{0.85}$$

-- Market factor
+- Market factor:

 $$MarketFactor = Max\left( 0.1,\frac{Demand*(100 - Competition)}{100} \right)$$

 - Corporation's upgrade bonus: `SalesBots` bonus.
 - Division's research bonus: this is always 1.
-Currently there is not any research that increases sales bonus.
+Currently there is not any research that increases the sales bonus.
 - `MarkupMultiplier`: initialize with 1.
   - `SellingPrice` is the selling price that you set.
   - If `(SellingPrice > MarketPrice + MarkupLimit)`: $MarkupMultiplier = \left( \frac{MarkupLimit}{SellingPrice - MarketPrice} \right)^{2}$